Jason9x/LimitlessFit-Client/README.md

 Users can place orders for fitness-related services or products.
 Admins can manage and process orders in the admin panel.

-## Contributing

-If you'd like to contribute to the LimitlessFit project, feel free to fork the repository, create a new branch, and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README covers your app’s core features and setup instructions.
-You can adjust it to match your app’s specifics or add more detailed sections as needed!